Danny Kirwan: Personal life

-Kirwan married Clare Stock in 1971; they divorced a few years later.
-They had one son, Dominic Daniel, born in 1971.

 Mental health

 Fleetwood Mac period, 1968–1972

 Kirwan was described by those who knew him in Fleetwood Mac, between the ages of 18 and 22, as a brilliant and exceptionally talented musician, but also as nervous, sensitive and insecure.
 Christine McVie said in an interview in 2018, "Danny was a troubled man and a difficult person to get to know.
 He was a loner."
 John McVie recalled, "Danny was a very nice guy, nervous and shy ... he had a lot of insecurity."
 Fleetwood remembered Kirwan as "nervous and sensitive" and commented, sympathetically, that he had "carried all his emotional baggage around with him".
 Spencer said, "He was jittery and nervous ... the pressure became too much for him."
 A member of the band Kirwan was in briefly in 1974 recalled, "Danny had a touch of genius, but the poor fellow was a bag of nerves."
 Fleetwood said in 2014, "Danny was wonderful, but he couldn't handle the life."

 In 1969, Peter Green described Kirwan, then aged 19, as neurotic and prone to worrying.
 He said, "[Danny] has done some incredible things on the new LP and we're proud to have him with us, [but] he's neurotic and worries about everything.
 He even worries about simple things like catching a bus.
 He bites his nails until they bleed.
 He's either right up or right down, either raving or worrying."
 In a Melody Maker interview in 1969 Kirwan described himself as "nervous" and "highly strung".
 He said, "I just can't relax."